 8 Real Estate Video Marketing Mistakes to Avoid

 Most agents know video is powerful, but a few common mistakes can stop results before they start.
 Always aim for clarity and usefulness.
-Fancy edits don’t matter if the viewer gets confused or bored.
 Avoid these and your videos will stand out for the right reasons.

 1. Videos that are too long or slow